giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 ### Infrastructure

-The infrastructre layer covers the area of actual (or virtual) machines, networking, etc., which is managed by Giant Swarm SREs usually accessed through VPN and bastion hosts.
+The infrastructre layer covers the area on top of actual (or virtual) machines, networking, etc., which is managed by Giant Swarm SREs usually accessed through VPN and bastion hosts as well as through the Cloud Provider APIs if applicable.

 This layer does not include the actual hardware and maintenance of the Data Center.
 This is either covered by the (internal or external) Data Center provider or by the Cloud provider.

 Giant Swarm SREs on this layer have root level SSH access to everything that pertains to a Giant Swarm installation.
 This is facilitated by a Single Sign On (SSO) mechanism including MFA.
+On the cloud they additionally have access to the Cloud account/subscription through a role to set up and manage the cloud resources.

 ### Giant Swarm Control Plane